Syria details part of chemical arsenal, more to come

 Most rebels are from Syria's Sunni Muslim majority.
 But factions have split as foreign fighters driven by jihad have flocked to the country, often at odds with local Syrians.
 Ethnic Kurds in the north have fought both sides.

-Fighters from al Qaeda affiliate the Islamic State of Iraq and the Levant, also known as ISIS, have battled the Northern Storm Brigade, a group that controls the border.
+Fighters from an al Qaeda affiliate, the Islamic State of Iraq and the Levant had fought with the Northern Storm Brigade, a group that controls the border.

-The Syrian National Coalition, political exiles who work with the Western-backed Free Syrian Army (FSA), accused the jihadist group of "aggression towards Syrian revolutionary forces and its indifference to the lives of the Syrian people".
+The Syrian National Coalition, a council of political exiles who work with the Western-backed Free Syrian Army (FSA), accused the jihadist group on Friday of "aggression towards Syrian revolutionary forces and its indifference to the lives of the Syrian people".

 In other parts of Syria, al Qaeda-affiliated forces have enticed rebels to join them.
 Hundreds of rebels, including entire brigades, have pledged allegiance to ISIS and its domestic branch the Nusra Front in northern and eastern Syria, activists and Islamist sources said on Friday.